httpoxy/httpoxy-org/index.md

 installed PHP or any other third party framework on top of IIS, we recommend applying mitigation steps to protect from httpoxy attacks.

-Update your `apphost.config` with the following rule:
+Update your `ApplicationHost.config` with the following rule:

 ```xml
 <system.webServer>